Dywane12/REMWasteTechTest/README.md

 3. The card list
 4. The popup when selecting a card

 I then noticed some problems with the page.
-THe stepper was not responsive, and the popup didn't show any information, such as price or skip size.
+THe stepper was not responsive, the popup didn't show any information, such as price or skip size and once a card was selected, it couldn't be unselected.

-When I was making the stepper, I made it responsive, and when I was making the popup, I made sure the data was being displayed properly.
+When I was making the stepper, I made it responsive by using flexbox when styling it.

+When I was making the popup, I made sure the data was being displayed properly by taking the price and skip size of the selected card and displaying them.
+I multiplied the price by the number of weeks of the hire (price * (hire_period / 7)) to make sure the price was accurate.

+And when I was making the cards, I made sure they could also be deselected by adding the `handleCardSelect` function.

 After the page was created with the added modifications for a better UI/UX experience and checked for any possible bugs, I started remaking the folder structure and splitting the code in more modular components for better maintainability in the future.
 I split the components into three major categories:
 1. `pages` - each step of the stepper has its own page